youknowsthevies/My-Wallet-V3-iOS/README.md

 Firease/Staging/GoogleService-Info.plist
 ```

+## Add environment variables for scripts

+Clone `wallet-ios-credentials` repository and copy the `env` to the root folder of the project, hide the file by using `mv env .env`

 ## XcodeGen

+We are integrating XcodeGen and, despite still committing project files in git, we should generate project files using the following script:

 ### Installing:

     $ brew install xcodegen

-### Generate projects:

-We are integrating XcodeGen and, despite still committing project files in git, we should generate project files using the following script:
+## Generate projects & dependencies:

-    $ sh scripts/generate_projects.sh
+    $ sh scripts/bootstrap.sh

-## Open the project in Xcode

-    $ open Blockchain.xcworkspace
+👉 Beware that this will take a while.
+Feel free to read some docs, a 📖, get a ☕, or go for a 🚶 while it runs…

+⚠️ You may need to run the following command if you encounter an `xcode-select` error:

+    $ sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

 ## Build the project